Today I am Devotion

 “Well done, dear,” the curator whispered in Shay’s ear, whipping past her to greet a bejeweled older woman, “My lady, how wonderful for you to join us again!”

-She had her glass refilled, and then stuck to the corners.
-She forced a small smile on her face that she hoped made her look more ‘mysterious artist’ rather than ‘nervous wreck.’
+She had her glass refilled and then stuck to the corners.
+She forced a small smile on her face that she hoped made her look more mysterious artist than nervous wreck.

 She listened as hard as she could for another growl.
-But all she heard were the interested conversations of the wanderers.
+All she heard were the interested conversations of the wanderers.

 “I just love her play with blues.
 Don’t you, dear?
 One of the ‘Dusk’s would really complement the foyer, maybe both.”

-“The change in cloud coverage really shows a change in the mind, I think.”
+“The change in cloud coverage shows a change in the mind, I think.”

 “Have you been up to see ‘Dawn Over a Scandal’?
 It may be my favorite.”